cartesinus/leyzer/README.md

 If you use this, please cite:
 ```
 @InProceedings{lejzer,
-    title     = {Lejzer: A Dataset for Multilingual Virtual Assistants},
+    title     = {Leyzer: A Dataset for Multilingual Virtual Assistants},
     author    = {Sowa\'{n}ski, Marcin and Janicki, Artur},
     booktitle = {},
     pages     = {},